smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 14. Triggers - DML

 In SQL Server, a DML trigger is a particular type of stored procedure that automatically executes in response to data modification events (such as `INSERT`, `UPDATE`, or `DELETE`) on a table or view.
-This allows you to enforce business rules or perform additional actions when data changes occur.
+This allows you to enforce business rules or take additional actions when data changes.

-Here, you can observe that the DML trigger references the internal SQL Server tables `deleted` and `inserted`, which store the deleted and inserted records, respectively, during the execution of a DML statement.
+Here, you can see that the DML trigger references the internal SQL Server tables `deleted` and `inserted`, which store the deleted and inserted records, respectively, during DML statement execution.

 ```sql
 USE foo;